-Following the completion of his Neuroscience PhD in 1993, Neil decided that working in a laboratory was not for him and he’d prefer to work with people.
+Following the completion of his Neuroscience PhD in 1993, Neil decided that working in a laboratory was not for him.
 So he moved into the field of medical education and communication.
 He has worked in various medical and healthcare fields, including endocrinology, immunology, psychology, rehabilitation, respiratory, gastro and neurology, and stimulated a number of healthcare initiatives.
-In 2001, he set up Innervate to support the provision of health and medical education in partnership with healthcare professionals.
+In 2001, he set up Innervate Ltd to support the provision of health and medical education in partnership with healthcare professionals.

-Then in 2015, after a period of disturbing neurological symptoms, Neil was diagnosed with a brain tumour, which following urgent brain surgery, was found to be benign, but growing tumour.
-Thankfully, using diet and a mental fitness approach , his scan in 2020 confirmed that the tumour, a pineocytoma, had stopped growing.
+Then in 2015, after a period of disturbing neurological symptoms, and after urgent neurosurgery, Neil was diagnosed with a non malignant, but growing brain tumour.
+Thankfully, using ketogenic dietary approach and his mental fitness approach, the growth of the tumour (a pineocytoma) as become undetectable, since his scan in 2020.

-Using his personal experience, creativity and life-long interest in quality of life, Neil is working with a great team of people at Innervate to help offer ways to support people’s mental health, especially if they are learning to cope with a traumatic life event.
+Using his personal experience, creativity and life-long interest in human behaviour and quality of life, Neil works with a great team of people at Innervate to help support people through challenging times.
 More details about Neil and his background can be found on LinkedIn

 Rachael has worked in publishing for almost 30 years, and launched ACNR (Advances in Clinical Neuroscience & Rehabilitation) in 2001 while living in Edinburgh.
 At the time she was working for a small medical publisher, despite not having a medical background.
 However, she had an interest in the field of brain injury rehabilitation thanks to her brother’s brain injuries, sustained in two separate motorcycle accidents in 1984 and 1989.
 He went on to have a third significant brain injury in 2013.